S'pore project makes $1.4 million debut with NFT trading cards

 In order to sell NFTs, Mr Seng believed the key was to build a community around the work.
 So the team reached out to well-known NFT commentators and promoted its upcoming project through communication platforms such as Discord and Twitter.

-The team expected to sell around 60 per cent of the more than 3,800 sculptures it had prepared for the launch.
+The team expected to sell around 60 per cent of the more than 3,800 NFTs it had prepared for the launch.
 But the entire collection was sold out in 80 minutes.

 Each unit was priced on NFT online market OpenSea at around 0.09 Ethereum - roughly US$260 (S$350) at the time.